MUKESHRAJMAHENDRAN/python_dsa/v1/problem_pattern_prompt.md

 Pick **one sample input** and explain step-by-step:

-* More Elaborate code code walk through with output of each steps to understand better
+* More Elaborate code walk through with output of each steps to understand better
 * State before each key line
 * What does the line DO?
 * Why is it necessary?
 What breaks without it?